 For Adult Mentors, the following is required:

-- Attend approximately 3 hours of training on child safety and best practices for providing mentoring
+•Attend approximately 4 hours of training on child safety and best practices for providing mentoring

-Registered youth in grades K-12 will be matched with an adult volunteer who will guide them through fun monthly activities and provide them with support.
-Youth will meet with their mentors for approximately 4 hours per month.
-Family nights will also take place quarterly where the whole family can get in on the fun!
+Registered youth in grades K-12 are matched with an adult volunteer who will guide them through fun monthly activities and provide them with support.
+Youth meet with their mentors for approximately 4 hours per month.
+Mentors, mentees, and parents/guardians are invited to monthly group activities to have fun and build community!

 What do we need?